jdrch/Hardware/Retired/Dell Inspiron 560.md

 # NOTE: The details on this page represent this machine's final configuration before it was retired.
-Component parts that have been reused are marker as such.
+Component parts that have been reused are marked as such.

 # Retirement Method